 VA Aid and Attendance Pension

-Wartime veterans and surviving spouses who meet the functional criteria and have countable assets and income under the net-worth limit ($163,699 in 2026) may receive the Aid and Attendance pension.
-A single veteran with Aid and Attendance receives up to $2,424 per month ($29,093/year); a veteran with one dependent up to $2,874 per month.
-The pension goes to the veteran, who typically pays a family caregiver from it.
+Wartime veterans and surviving spouses who meet the functional criteria and fall under the net-worth limit ($163,699 in 2026) may receive the Aid and Attendance (A&A) pension.
+The VA sets these as maximum annual pension rates: in 2026, a single veteran with Aid and Attendance receives up to $29,093 a year, and a veteran with one dependent up to $34,488 a year, paid out a twelfth at a time (about $2,424 and $2,874 a month).
+The pension is paid to the veteran, who can then use it to pay a family caregiver, including a spouse.U.S.
+Department of Veterans Affairs. (n.d.).
+Current Pension Rates For Veterans. va.gov.
+Retrieved Jul 31, 2026, from https://www.va.gov/pension/veterans-pension-rates/

-The Georgia Department of Veterans Service and county Veterans Service Officers help file at no cost.
+The Georgia Department of Veterans Service and county Veterans Service Officers help you file at no cost.

 Taxes for Georgia Caregivers